arbazahmed07/arbazahmed07/README.md

-Here’s a visually enhanced and more engaging version of your "About Me" section, designed to stand out on your GitHub profile.
-It includes emojis, markdown-based styling, and call-to-action links to give it a modern and interactive look:

----

 # 👋 Hi, I'm **Arbaz**
 🎓 **CSE Student** at **VNR VJIET** | 💻 **Full-Stack Developer** | 🌱 Passionate about **App Development** and **Open Source**